The American Jewish Joint Distribution Committee (JDC)

 PACT (Parents and Children Together) – Kiryat Yam

 For the past fourteen years, the Jewish Federation of South Palm Beach County has been supporting Kiryat Yam’s Ethiopian-Israeli community by bridging the academic and social gaps between Ethiopian-Israeli preschoolers and their veteran Israeli peers.
 As a result of PACT’s educational and developmental support for the children and parents, the Ethiopian-Israeli community of Kiryat Yam is stronger than it has ever been.

 Social Welfare FSU - Volga Region

-The current situation in the Urals-Volga region is heartbreaking for elderly Jews.
-Crippling poverty and crushing isolation is a daily reality for JDC's 9,223 elderly clients.
-Further exacerbating their situation, 4,899 of these seniors are not considered Nazi victims and are therefore not eligible for services funded by the Conference on Jewish Material Claims Against Germany.
-The support of the Jewish Federation of South Palm Beach County helps provide the necessary essentials including, food, medicine, homecare, winter relief, and day center activities to 9,223 seniors in the Urals-Volga region.
+The current situation in Russia’s Urals-Volga region is heartbreaking for impoverished, elderly Jews and disadvantaged children.
+Crippling poverty and crushing isolation is a daily reality for JDC's elderly clients.
+Further exacerbating their situation, many of these seniors are not considered Nazi victims and are therefore not eligible for services funded by the Conference on Jewish Material Claims Against Germany.
+The support of the Jewish Federation of South Palm Beach County helps provide the necessary essentials including, food, medicine, homecare, winter relief, and day center activities to 6,545 elderly hews and 1,417 needy children in the Urals-Volga region.